Skip to main content

 What is Custom AI?

-Custom AI, or model training, is a way to teach Kive's AI new knowledge.
-Using it, you can train the AI to recognise and reproduce specific products, objects, persons and styles.
-Custom AIs can be used in Product Shots to create on-brand campaign imagery.
+Custom AI, or model training, teaches Kive's AI to recognize and reproduce specific products, objects, people, and styles.
+Once trained, these models can be used in Product Shots to create consistent and on-brand imagery.

 Training a Custom AI model